ArazSaieArasi3/CM4DI/README.md

 - stronger OWL formalization
 - example instantiations and case-based mappings
 - extension modules for governance, consent, policy, and assurance details
-- additional documentation and alignment mappings
+- additional documentation and external ontology alignment mappings

 ## Scope of the Ontology